CaveAgent: Transforming LLMs into Stateful Runtime Operators: Experiments

 \subsection{[\textbf{Q4}] Case Study: Data-intensive Scenario}

-To assess the practical benefits of stateful runtime management, we evaluate three agent architectures on a data-intensive benchmark comprising 30 tasks across data query, statistical analysis, and visualization.
-The benchmark uses stock market data from Apple and Google (2020–2025, Yahoo Finance, retrieved from \href{https://finance.yahoo.com}{https://finance.yahoo.com}).
-To ensure consistency, all three task categories were equipped with identical data retrieval functions.
-CodeAct Style replicates standard code-execution agent behavior by disabling CaveAgent's variable injection and retrieval.
-JSON-based Function Calling operates without code execution, relying solely on tool outputs fed back to the model.
-The results are shown in Table \ref{data-intensive}.
+We evaluate three architectures on a data-intensive benchmark comprising 30 tasks across data query, analysis, and visualization using stock market data (Apple and Google, 2020--2025).
+The setup also serves as a \textbf{partial ablation of CaveAgent's two principal architectural components}: \textit{CodeAct Style} disables CaveAgent's variable injection/retrieval API while retaining the persistent code-execution kernel (its success/failure isolates the contribution of inject/retrieve); \textit{JSON-based Function Calling} additionally removes code execution (isolating the joint contribution of code execution and inject/retrieve relative to the JSON-payload baseline).
+Results are shown in Table~\ref{data-intensive}.